-A vast amount of groundwater information is available and needs to be appropriately captured and publicized for universal use.
+A vast amount of groundwater information is available and needs to be appropriately promoted for universal use.

-The brochures accompanying the 21 general hydrogeological maps of the country are particularly useful in this regard.
-The outstanding ten brochures need to be printed without delay.
+- The brochures accompanying the 21 general hydrogeological maps of the country are particularly useful in this regard.
+The outstanding ten brochures need to be developed without delay.
+The brochures should also be made available electronically.
+A limited effort here could provide major resource for raising the regional understanding of groundwater resources. - Foster widespread promotion and use of the information system amongst the hydrogeological community, so that hydrogeological data and information exchange can be more readily achieved.
+The Departmental Groundwater website serves as a starting point to achieve this goal (See Box O).

-Foster widespread promotion and use of the information system amongst the hydrogeological community, so that hydrogeological data and information exchange can be more readily achieved.
+GROUNDWATER USE AND INFRASTRUCTURE INFORMATION

-Groundwater use and infrastructure information
+In order to stop the wastage of groundwater infrastructure:

-Stop the wastage of groundwater infrastructure.
-Find ways of extending and financing the GRIP programme in all DWS regions to gather information on existing groundwater infrastructure, to enable its inclusion in water supply schemes where relevant.
+- Implement a groundwater equipment asset register. - Gather and capture groundwater data on existing infrastructure, to enable its inclusion in water supply schemes by means of initiating and/or extending the GRIP programme in all relevant regions.

-Monitoring as part of aquifer management
+MONITORING AS PART OF AQUIFER MANAGEMENT

-Establish aquifer monitoring and modelling as an integral part of aquifer management by all sectors.
-Achieve this through the responsible CMAs and the licensing process.
+- Establish aquifer monitoring and modelling as an integral part of aquifer management by all sectors. - Achieve this through the responsible CMAs and the licensing process.
 Implement this as part of an information management process for all catchments, facilitated by the national groundwater champion.